-Welwyn is approximately 40 kms North of London on the A1(M), and Danesbury Park, is on the North side of Welwyn village.
+Welwyn village is approximately 40 kms North of London close to the A1(M), and Danesbury Park, is on the North side of Welwyn.
 The Access Page gives detailed directions.

 The Local Nature Reserve is an extensive area of natural grassland, now rare in Hertfordshire, which is rich in fungi, wild flowers, butterflies and birds, and a range of grasses which reflect the changes in soil composition.

-Danesbury Park is managed by Welwyn Hatfield Borough Council (WHBC) and officers have supported the group since its inception with training opportunities, tools and equipment, and help from contractors with larger projects.
+Danesbury Park, formerly an estate of some 500 acres of parkland surrounding a mansion, (originally named St John’s Lodge) is managed by Welwyn Hatfield Borough Council (WHBC) and officers have supported the Friends group since its inception with training opportunities, tools and equipment, and help from contractors with larger projects.

-Danesbury Park is laid out in the form of 2 fields/pastures: The ‘Park Field’ from the B656 Codicote Road in the West, and the ‘Fernery Field’ which stretches from Danesbury House eastwards to the A1 (M).
-These two fields were formerly part of the Danesbury House estate (built in 1776), and they were designated a Local Nature Reserve (LNR) in 1998 covering an area of some 25 hectares (65 acres).
+Danesbury Park was designated a Local Nature Reserve (LNR) in 1998 covering an area of some 25 hectares (65 acres), and is laid out in the form of 2 fields/pastures: The ‘Park Field’ from the B656 Codicote Road in the West, and the ‘Fernery Field’ which stretches from Danesbury House eastwards to the A1 (M).

 What we do

-On non-project work we typically clear overgrown paths and invasive scrub to encourage the regeneration of grasses which would otherwise be lost to unmanaged woodland, but when working on project-based work we are joined by other local volunteer groups.
+On non-project work we typically clear overgrown paths and invasive scrub to encourage the regeneration of grasses which, if left unmanaged, would become woodland.

-In September 2015 the FOD started a new Project to ‘reclaim’ the abandoned and very overgrown Victorian Fernery.
-Apart from the renowned collection of rare ferns it once contained, of principal interest was the Pulhamite artificial rockwork which was completely hidden from view under nettles, alder, scrub and soil.
+The Friends started this new Project to ‘reclaim’ the abandoned and very overgrown Victorian Fernery.
+Apart from the renowned collection of rare ferns it once contained, of principal interest was the Pulhamite artificial rockwork which was completely hidden from view under nettles, alder, scrub and dumped spoil.